mcmlery/ELM235_Logic_Circuit_Desing_Laboratory/README.md

 # ELM235_Logic_Circuit_Desing_Laboratory

-# The files in the Project reports folder consist of project definitions, tasks, outputs and comments.
+# The files in the Lab reports folder consist of project definitions, tasks, outputs and comments.
 # Files with the Systemverilog extension (.sv) are specified in the folders with lab and question numbers.